Edarke/Literal-Arguments-Plugin/README.md

  such cases.
 However, since most companies do not mandate the use of a specific IDE, style guides may require explicit comments for literal arguments.

-This plugin adds a warning for literal parameters passed without a comment in front of them and defines a quick fix to add an appropriate comment.
-The example the following method call
+This plugin adds a warning for literal parameters passed to a method and defines a quick fix to add an appropriate comment.
+For example, the following method call
 ```java
 fetchCustomer(customerId, true)
 ```

-Can be transformed into this:
+Can be transformed into:

 ```java
 fetchCustomer(customerId, /* validate= */ true)